tidy-finance/website/docs/33_size_and_portfolio_building.md

 # Univariate Sorts: Firm Size
-output: html_document
----

 In this section, we continue with portfolio sorts in a univariate setting.
-Yet we consider firm size as a sorting variable, which gives rise to a well-known return factor - the size premium.
-The size premium arises from buying small stocks and selling large stocks, and Fama and French (1993) include it as a factor in their three-factor model - which we will describe later.
+Yet, we consider firm size as a sorting variable, which gives rise to a well-known return factor - the size premium.
+The size premium arises from buying small stocks and selling large stocks.
+Prominently, [@Fama1993] include it as a factor in their three-factor model - which we will describe later.
 Apart from that, asset managers commonly include size as a key firm characteristic when making investment decisions.

-We will also introduce new choices in the formation of portfolios.
-In particular, we will discuss exchanges, industries, weighting regimes, and time periods.
+We also introduce new choices in the formation of portfolios.
+In particular, we discuss exchanges, industries, weighting regimes, and time periods.
 We will see that these choices matter for the portfolio returns and result in different size premiums.
 If anybody exploits these ideas, they will be p hacking.
 Hence, we want to emphasize that these alternative specifications are supposed to be robustness tests.

 The current section relies on this set of packages.